 - Click the Spam button.

-- The message will now be located within the spam folder.
+Note: The message will now be located in the spam folder.

 Marking a message as not spam